Vitamins and minerals

 Calcium strengthens bones, helps prevent osteoporosis and more.
 Find out how much you need for your age and how to find good sources of calcium.

-Iodine is essential for making proteins and for the growth of your bones and nerves.
-Here's how to get enough iodine in your diet.
+Iodine is essential for your cells to make proteins, and to build your bones and nerves.
+Learn about how to get enough iodine in your diet.

 Iron

-The best source of iron is animal-based foods like meat and eggs (called 'haem iron') but many plant-based foods are also rich in (non-haem) iron.
+The best sources of iron are animal-based foods like meat and eggs (called 'haem iron'), but many plant-based foods also contain (non-haem) iron.

 Magnesium